21cmfast/21cmFAST/joss-paper/paper.md

 (ERC) under the European Union’s Horizon 2020 research and innovation programme (AIDA – #638809).
 The results presented here reflect the authors’ views; the ERC is not responsible for their use.
-JBM was partially supported by NSF grant AST-1813694
+JBM was partially supported by NSF grant AST-1813694.
+Parts of this research were supported by the European Research Council under ERC grant number 638743-FIRSTDAWN.
+Parts of this research were supported by the Australian Research Council Centre of Excellence for
+All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
+JP was supported in part by a KIAS individual Grant (PG078701) at Korea Institute for Advanced Study.

 # References